btcsuite/btcd/docs/json_rpc_api.md

 these RPC commands via HTTP POST requests to dcrd after configuring it with the information in the [Authentication](#Authentication) section above.
-It can also be used to communicate with any server/daemon/service which provides a JSON-RPC API compatible with the original bitcoind/bitcoin-qt client.
+It can also be used to communicate with any server/daemon/service which provides a JSON-RPC API compatible with the original dcrd client.

 <a name="Methods" />